 LIBERTYVILLE, ILL. – PAT.

 Finally, here is a picture of two of my Dixie Pens, one from Michigan and one from Illinois.
 Both are in less common finishes.
 Considered third-tier imitation pens, they perform well and are all part of the pen trail of George Kraker.

 I decided to take a break from pen restoration to share some old newspaper advertisements that I purchased recently and tie them to some pens I have in my collection.
 I enjoy looking for ephemera that relates to pen history and the advertisements below are an interesting look back.

-Drew Pens were produced in St. Paul, Minnesota in the 1920s, probably by Joseph Kraker, though I have no written proof of this.
-I discussed them and their unique lever in my post A Yankee in Minnesota (May 15, 2008)
+Drew Pens were produced in St. Paul, Minnesota in the 1920s, probably by George Kraker, though I have no written proof of this.
+I discussed them and their unique lever (Lotz) in my post A Yankee in Minnesota (May 15, 2008)

 The clip on the pen is also the same one as seen on several Kraker pens seen in many posts throughout the past year.